sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 custom development features to Biketribe.

-The first part of this tutorial focuses on installing the template, making minor changes to the template styles, and deploying a development environment.
+The first part of this tutorial focuses on installing the template, copying no-code changes from Test to Dev, making minor changes to the template styles, and deploying a development environment.
 The second part dives deeper into modifying the listing creation process, and the third part focuses on editing the transaction process.

 ## Background knowledge

-The first part of the tutorial is accessible even though you are brand new to web development.
+The first part of the tutorial is accessible even if you are brand new to web development.
 Parts two and three increase in difficulty, and it helps to have some background in web development.

 Before you start working on the tutorial, it's good to understand a few key concepts (a general understanding of the fundamentals should